Schönbrunn Zoo: Nature Discovery Trail

-The treetop path leads from the zoo’s Tirolerhof (Tyrolean farmyard) up 10 metres into the tree canopy to enable visitors to observe the native species of birds.
+The Nature Discovery Trail is a path leading from the Tirolerhof up to 10 metres into the tree canopy, allowing visitors to observe native bird species.
 The forest path continues past outdoor terrariums with native reptiles and amphibians.
-The world of native fish is presented in large aquariums in the ‘Am Wasser’ (At the Waterside) section.
+The world of native fish is presented in large aquariums in the 'Am Wasser' (At the Waterside) section.

 South America Park

-Giant anteaters, capybaras, Brazilian tapirs, vicuñas and greater rhea live together in the South America Park.
+Giant anteaters, capybaras, vicuñas and greater rheas are exhibited together in the South America Park.
 The outdoor area has been laid out to resemble a pampas landscape with hills and ponds.